Aelirenna/gemini-cli-openai-community-server-prompting/README.md

 - `my`
 - `yaoshi`

-For per-chat switching, add a system prompt command:
+To override the Worker default for one chat, add this to that chat's system prompt:

 ```text
 rp_mode=my